EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/handouts/cauldins-sword.md

     - It can be the player's blood
     - Player will take damage if the sword isn't fed
     - Ancestors of Cauldin will not be affected by the curse
+    - The curse may be broken by speaking the phrase:
+      > Solvex animati, solvex manutia.